 The average Lagosian loves owambe parties no matter the ethnic background.
 This is a Yoruba word used to describe a lavish party with live music from renowned singers like Ayefele, Sir Shina Peters and King Sunny Ade.

 Well, this post wouldn’t be complete without writing about food.
-There are lots of places to wine and dine in Lagos depending on what you are up for.
+There are lots of places to wine and dine in the City of Lagos depending on what you are up for.
 Nearly every type of food is represented in Lagos with a long list of restaurants to choose from.

 Popular in Lagos are local restaurants (fondly known as Bukka or Mamaput) that serve the likes of amala, ewedu soup, ofada stew and lots of assorted meat.